ebajcar/web10199_worksheets/syst10199/worksheets/set10.md

 )
 ```

-STEP 3: To process the form with PHP, you need to connect and work with databases
+### STEP 3: To process the form with PHP, you need to connect and work with databases

-Create scoredb.php file.
+1. Create scoredb.php file.
-1. Collect variables from HTML from post or get (line 35-)
+2. Collect variables from HTML from post or get superglobal

 ```php
 //COLLECT VARIABLES FROM HTML